 Does the expression ‘walking-zombie’ describe you during the first few weeks after the arrival of your newborn?
 Can you recall a wonderful night where you slept for eight hours until daybreak?
 New moms would probably not remember any such day in the recent past.
-Well, most new moms have a hard time getting enough sleep because if the baby wakes up, so are you, meaning you’re on standby all through the night.
+Well, most new moms have a sleep deprivation after baby because if the baby wakes up, so are you, meaning you’re on standby all through the night.
 However, adequate sleep is crucial for your sanity as well as your safety.

 Whatever is stopping you from getting enough sleep; there are ways for new moms to meet their sleep quota.
 Read on.